jakemulf/dh-sportradar-demo/README.md

 python ./flask_server/server.py
 ```

-To stop the app, you can kill the Python command using `ctrl-c`, and then run `docker-compose stop`
+To stop the app, you can kill the Python command using `ctrl-c`, and then run `docker-compose stop`.

 ## SportRadar configuration

-TODO
+Start off by going to https://developer.sportradar.com/ and click `Register`.
+Fill out the forum, and then activate your account with the confirmation email.

+Once you can log in, go back to https://developer.sportradar.com/ and go to `My Account`, and then `Applications`.
+On this page, give your application a name, and then select the key(s) for the various services you want to use.

+Once you get your application created, save your key in the `.env` file.

+If you want to use multiple application keys, add more entries in the `.env` file and the `docker-compose.yml` file.

 ## Using the app